By RONG REN

 “We will talk about this with [North Korea leader] Kim Jong-un, and urge resumption of diplomatic talks,” said Foreign Ministry spokesman Li Fu.

 Tensions have been high on the Korean Peninsula since the 2009 sinking of South Korean warship the Cheonan and an exchange of artillery fire over the small island of Yeonpyeong in the Yellow Sea, followed by a series of missile tests in recent months.
 On all occasions, China, refused to join a chorus of international criticism and instead urged a diplomatic solution to resolving tensions.

 Today, world leaders are asking just what North Korea has to do to provoke any kind of response from its seemingly placid neighbor to the west.

 Earlier this month, two North Korean diplomats reportedly treated senior PLA officers in Beijing to an impromptu Three Stooges sketch, slapping their faces, calling them “knuckleheads” and repeatedly tweaking the nose of one general while chanting, “Nuk, nuk, nuk.”

 The Stooges are among the Kims’ favorite vaudeville acts and are considered essential viewing among North Korean elites.

 Last December, Kim Jong-un is reported to have kidnapped a Chinese border train loaded with gifts from Hebei and driven it around Pyongyang.
 “He was tooting the horn, laughing and letting off gunshots into the air,” an eyewitness told China Daily Show.
 “He also kidnapped a dozen Chinese peasants as souvenirs.”

-Both events were dismissed as “fake news” by a Foreign Ministry official, who urged reporters to to read China Daily to find out the real story about China.
+Both events were dismissed as “fake news” by a Foreign Ministry official, who urged reporters to instead read China Daily to discover the real story about China.